Channel Simulation and Coded Source Compression: Abstract

 \section{Abstract}

-This work establishes connection between channel simulation and coded source compression.
-First, we consider classical source coding with quantum side-information where the quantum side-information is observed by a helper and sent to the decoder via a classical channel.
+Coded source compression, also known as source compression with helpers, has been a major variant of distributed source compression, but has hitherto received little attention in the quantum regime.
+This work treats and solves the corresponding quantum coded source compression through an observation that connects coded source compression with channel simulation.
+First, we consider classical source coding with quantum side information where the quantum side information is observed by a helper and sent to the decoder via a classical channel.
 We derive a single-letter characterization of the achievable rate region for this problem.
-The direct part of our result is proved via the measurement compression theory by Winter, a quantum to classical channel simulation.
-Our result reveals that a helper's scheme that separately conducts a measurement and a compression is suboptimal, and the measurement compression is fundamentally needed to achieve the optimal rate region.
-We then study coded source compression in the fully quantum regime.
-We characterise the quantum resources involved in this problem, and derive a single-letter expression of the achievable rate region when entanglement assistance is available.
-The direct coding proof is based on a combination of two fundamental protocols, namely the quantum state merging protocol and the quantum reverse Shannon theorem.
-Our work hence resolves coded source compression in the quantum regime.
+The direct coding theorem of our result is proved via the measurement compression theory of Winter, a quantum-to-classical channel simulation.
+Our result reveals that a helper's scheme which separately conducts a measurement and a compression is suboptimal, and measurement compression seems necessary to achieve the optimal rate region.
+We then study coded source compression in the fully quantum regime, where two different scenarios are considered depending on the types of communication channels between the legitimate source and the receiver.
+We further allow entanglement assistance from the quantum helper in both scenarios.
+We characterize the involved quantum resources, and derive single-letter expressions of the achievable rate region.
+The direct coding proofs are based on well-known quantum protocols, the quantum state merging protocol and the fully quantum Slepian-Wolf protocol, together with the quantum reverse Shannon theorem.